 - participating in a fight when the evidence suggests the defendant provoked the fight.
 M.L.J. v.
 State, 93 So.
 3d 348, 349 (Fla.
 2d DCA 2012); or

 - refusing to leave a retail store at the request of security guards and subsequently pushing a law enforcement officer and throwing a wallet when asked to leave.
 Wiltzer v.
 State, 756 So.
 2d 1063 (Fla.
 4th DCA 2000).

-Similar to the disorderly intoxication statute under Section 856.011, F.S., the disorderly conduct statute prohibits conduct which has some effect on the public.
+Similar to the disorderly intoxication statute under Section 856.011, F.S., the disorderly conduct statute prohibits conduct that has some effect on the public.

 Attorney for Disorderly Conduct in Tampa, FL

 If you were charged with a breach of the peace or disorderly conduct under Section 877.03, Florida Statutes, then contact an experienced criminal defense attorney at Sammis Law Firm.

 Our main office is located in downtown Tampa, FL.
 We also have a second office located in New Port Richey, FL.

 Many of these cases involve disorderly conduct at a licensed establishment including hotel, restaurant, bar, or night club, where special rules apply.

 Disorderly Conduct on the Premises of an Establishment